West Elm's Quality Issues Don't Stop At #PeggyGate

 But the prices are high enough that plenty of customers expect better.
 The furniture retailer, which is owned by pricey kitchenware chain Williams-Sonoma, isn’t a stranger to quality complaints.
 Take, for instance the case of the $300 leather dining chair.

-When Joshua Lory, 32, and his wife moved to San Jose, California from New York City, they were won over by a set of West Elm framework leather dining chairs with a dark walnut finish, priced at $300 per chair.
+When Joshua Lory, 32, and his wife moved to San Jose, California, from New York City, they were won over by a set of West Elm framework leather dining chairs with a dark walnut finish, priced at $300 per chair.
 Yet when the chairs were delivered in February, Lory noticed a problem almost immediately.

 “Out of the six chairs we received, three were damaged in shipping or not put together correctly,” he said.
 “You can also put them in a line and they’re not all even.
 Some are higher than the others.”

 The chair is now listed as “no longer available” online.
-Lory said a customer service representative told him the whole line had been discontinued because of “production issues,” and offered to replace the chairs once the issues are fixed.
+Lory said a customer service representative told him the whole line had been discontinued because of “production issues” and offered to replace the chairs once the issues are fixed.

 “They’re not charging Ikea prices,” Lory said.
-“West Elm has a lot of pressure on them to put out new styles and be a little higher quality but they’re charging a lot of money for these chairs.”
+“West Elm has a lot of pressure on them to put out new styles and be a little higher quality, but they’re charging a lot of money for these chairs.”

 Consider Exhibit B: the Reeve marble dining table.